powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 **iidm.import.cgmes.convert-boundary**
 The `iidm.import.cgmes.convert-boundary` property is an optional property that defines if the CGMES importer imports equipments that are located inside the boundaries or not.
 Its default value is `false`.

+**iidm.import.cgmes.convert-sv-injections**
+The `iidm.import.cgmes.convert-sv-injections` property is an optional property that defines if SV injections are imported as loads.
+Its default value is `true`.

+**iidm.import.cgmes.create-active-power-control-extension**
+The `iidm.import.cgmes.create-active-power-control-extension` property is an optional property that defines if active power extensions are created for CGMES `normalPF` attribute.
+Its default value is `false`.

 **iidm.import.cgmes.create-busbar-section-for-every-connectivity-node**
 The `iidm.import.cgmes.create-busbar-section-for-every-connectivity-node` property is an optional property that defines if the CGMES importer creates an [IIDM Busbar Section](../model/index.md#busbar-section) for each CGMES connectivity node.
 Its default value is `false`.

+**iidm.import.cgmes.create-fictitious-switches-for-disconnected-terminals-mode**
+The `iidm.import.cgmes.create-fictitious-switches-for-disconnected-terminals-mode` property is an optional property that defines if fictitious switches are created when terminals are described as disconnected in CGMES node-breaker networks.
+Three modes are available:
+- `ALWAYS`: fictitious switches are created at every disconnected terminal
+- `ALWAYS_EXCEPT_SWITCHES`: fictitious switches are created at every disconnected terminal that is not a switch terminal
+- `NEVER`: no fictitious switch is created at disconnected terminals Its default value is `ALWAYS`.

+**iidm.import.cgmes.decode-escaped-identifiers**
+The `iidm.import.cgmes.decode-escaped-identifiers` property is an optional property that defines if identifiers with characters escaped during the triplestore creation are decoded.
+Its default value is `true`.

 **iidm.import.cgmes.ensure-id-alias-unicity**
 The `iidm.import.cgmes.ensure-id-alias-unicity` property is an optional property that defines if IDs' and aliases' unicity is ensured during CGMES import.
 If it is set to `true`, identical CGMES IDs will be modified to be unique.
 If it is set to `false`, identical CGMES IDs will throw an exception.
 Its default value is `false`.

+**iidm.import.cgmes.id-mapping-file-path**
+The `iidm.import.cgmes.id-mapping-file-path` property is an optional property that defines the path of the CSV file containing a mapping between IIDM identifiers and CGMES identifiers.
+By default, its value is `null`:
+ID-mapping CSV file is read only if it is in the imported compressed file.

 **iidm.import.cgmes.import-control-areas**
 The `iidm.import.cgmes.import-control-areas` property is an optional property that defines if control areas must be imported or not.
 Its default value is `true`.

+**iidm.import.cgmes.naming-strategy**
+THe `iidm.import.cgmes.naming-strategy` property is an optional property that defines which kind of mapping is made between CGMES identifiers and IIDM identifiers.
+It can be:
+- `identity`: CGMES IDs are the same as IIDM IDs
+- `cgmes`: if CGMES IDs have associated IIDM IDs in a mapping file, IIDM ID is applied (CGMES ID is an alias). if CGMES IDs do not have associated IIDM IDs in a mapping file but are not compliant with CGMES requirements and correspond to an IIDM `Identifiable`, a new CGMES ID is created as an alias.
+- `cgmes-fix-all-invalid-ids`: if CGMES IDs have associated IIDM IDs in a mapping file, IIDM ID is applied (CGMES ID is an alias). if CGMES IDs do not have associated IIDM IDs in a mapping file but are not compliant with CGMES requirements, a new CGMES ID is created as an alias.
+  Its default value is `identity`.

 **iidm.import.cgmes.post-processors**
 The `iidm.import.cgmes.post-processors` property is an optional property that defines all the CGMES post-processors which will be activated after import.